 Hopefully more trees are coming so that it is less hot and more shady at this lovely park!
 In the summer there is an archway with a mist maker- kids can run under it and cool down.

 If you continue north along Alamo Pintado Dr you can enjoy a Sideways-like drive!
-You will pass wineries with white picket fences, country manors with flowering trees, and Apple Lane Farm.
-Stop and pick some small, fresh apples straight from the tree (Aug-Nov)!
+You will pass wineries with white picket fences, and country manors with flowering trees.
 Next you will come to a cute miniature horse farm, Quicksilver Ranch.
 Take a minute to admire the horses.
 This drive will lead you to Los Olivos, a charming wine-room town (Turn right at the sign for Alamo Pintado Rd- yes, the same name- and then left on Grand Ave, the main street in Los Olivos).
 If you turn right on Roblar Ave instead of left onto Grand Ave, you will come to idyllic Clairmont Lavendar Farm (highly recommended in June and July).
 Continue on along Grand Ave or Roblar Avenue and you can make a triangle (turn right on Highway 154 and then right on Highway 246) back to Santa Ynez and visit my favorite winery, Sunstone Winery.

 The town of Solvang is a fun place to explore with your kids.
 It's a Disneyland-style town with Danish windmills and lots of tourist stores where they can buy a Viking sword or Danish doll dressed in traditional clothes.
 If you're hungry, Paula's Pancakes is a nice place to go with kids.
 You can sit on their enclosed sunny patio and look out on the half-timbered buildings and overflowing flower pots around you.
 Toddlers can roam happily without running out on the street.
 The food comes quickly and is delicious.
 Try their Danish sausage and Havarti cheese sandwich.